we all want to know how travel changes you and it does so by letting travel change who you are

 How travel changes you is through uncertainty.

-This uncertainty forces you to question yourself and who you are, what you like, and what, if anything, do you actually know about yourself.
+The uncertainty forces you to question yourself and who you are, what you like, and what, if anything, do you actually know about yourself.
 It forces you to adapt.
-To grow.
-I wonder why I liked that food so much?
-Did I really enjoy just sitting on the beach for eight hours doing nothing but pouring sand into my belly-button?
+To grow—I wonder why I liked that food so much?
+Did I really enjoy just sitting on the beach for eight hours doing nothing but pouring sand into my belly button?
 Why did I have so much fun at the art museum?
 Are all people this nice?
 I wonder if I could live here?
 I’d like to learn another language.
 Would I actually want to live in a city?
 Are they talking about me over there?
-Did they just say that I have a sandy belly-button?
+Did they just say that I have a sandy belly button?

 You see, travel is the single best thing you can do in your life.
 But it has nothing to do with finding yourself, or finding anything really.

-Travel is a journey to lose your perceptions of yourself.
-All the things you think you already know about yourself but you can’t possibly know because you haven’t put yourself in enough random situations, in strange places, and with different people.
+Travel is a journey to lose your limited perceptions of yourself and the world—all the things you think you already know about yourself and the world but could never possibly know because you haven’t put yourself in enough random situations, in strange places, and with different people.

-How do you know that you wouldn’t go running and screaming with your arms flailing overhead when a giant Macaque jumps down from the sky and lands on your head, nearly knocking you unconscious, only to look up and see that it just wanted your sunscreen and you need to get it back so you bravely reach out to snatch it back and quickly realize that it will probably rip your face off, and Chinese tourists are taking picture of the entire situation that is unfolding?
+How do you know that you wouldn’t go running and screaming with your arms flailing overhead when a giant Macaque jumps down from the sky and lands on your head, nearly knocking you unconscious, only to look up and see that it just wanted your sunscreen and you need to get it back so you bravely reach out to snatch it back and quickly realize that it will probably rip your face off, all the while a group of Chinese tourists are taking pictures, pointing, and laughing at the entire situation that is unfolding?
 (Oops.)

 travel changes you by presenting you with unique situations